Samyuktha Varma's Yoga Pictures Go Viral: Is A Comeback On Cards?

-Samyuktha Varma is one of the very few actresses who made a mark on Malayalam movie industry within a short career span.
+Samyuktha Varma is one of the very few actresses, who made a mark in Malayalam movie industry, within a short career span.
 Even though she has been staying away from Malayalam cinema for the past 15 years, Samyuktha Varma still remains as one of the most-loved actresses of the industry.

 Even though the actress decided to bid goodbye to films post her marriage with actor Biju Menon, she was has been flooded with movie offers.
 Samyuktha Varma was the first choice for several popular films including Kadha Parayumbol and Salt Mango Tree.
 But the actress turned down all the offers, stating that she is not ready for a comeback.